 - four approaches/encounters with buffalo (2 with bulls and 2 with breeding herds) except for areas such as the Tuli Block, Makgadikgadi and the Kgalagkadi Transfrontier Park.

-The remaining seven approaches/encounters can be made up of elephant, hippo, buffalo, lion, leopard or rhino.
+In the remaining seven approaches/encounters you can log a variety of different species.
+Here you can log any of the following: elephant, hippo, buffalo, lion, leopard or rhino.

 Encounters and approaches as lead nature walking guide

-The minimum total of 10 encounters as a lead nature walking guide under the supervision of a lead walking nature guide divided up according to specific animal species are as follows:
+So you will require a minimum of 10 encounters as a lead nature walking guide.
+You must do these under the supervision of a lead walking nature guide.
+In your logbook, your encounters should be divided up as follows: